 The use of software robots to perform repetitive tasks previously done by humans.

 The reduction of human labor in manufacturing processes as part of factory automation efforts, usually to the point where human workers simply provide oversight at a control panel or other human-machine interface (HMI).

 Rule-based software that performs tasks typically accomplished with human intervention.

 Adaptive algorithms that use predictive models to perform tasks without explicit instructions—automatically modifying algorithms with each completed task

 Multiple adaptive algorithms, automation software, and programs that perform a fixed repetitive task—such as extracting small details from raw images.

-- Requirements and demand are growing exponentially faster than IT and business capabilities.
+- Requirements and demand are outgrowing IT and business capabilities.

 - The scale of technology (virtualization, cloud, containers, etc.) is too great to do manually.

 - Better reliability.
-By reducing the amount of human intervention, you run into less oversights and issues.
-All of the same things happen the same way—every time.
-That way you know exactly when processes, tests, updates, workflows, etc. are going to happen, how long they’ll take, and that you can trust the outcomes.
+Decreasing the amount of human intervention also reduces the risk for errors and improves consistency.
+Automation ensures that steps are done the same way every time—so teams know exactly when processes, tests, updates, or workflows are going to happen, how long they’ll take, and whether they complete correctly.

-- Cost.
 Building an effective automation solution takes time and energy.
-Work with a trusted partner like Red Hat—who is able to handle the heavy lifting for you—to help you save and get running faster.
+Working with a trusted partner like Red Hat—who is able to handle the heavy lifting for you—can help you save effort and start automating faster.